Author, Film maker, Novelist, Journalist, Cartoonist, Poet.

 Later the song was reworded for the Release Nicky Kelly campaign and thereafter for the Birmingham Six Campaign.

-The case was notorious for being a blatant miscarriage of justice exposing garda, government and court collusion; the longest criminal trial in Irish history.
+The Sallins Case became notorious for being a blatant miscarriage of justice exposing garda, government and court collusion, and the longest criminal trial in Irish history.

 It was also a milestone for prisoner and human rights, legislative changes and the campaign became a successful organizing template.

 A second son was born to Osgur shortly after he was jailed.
-An International campaign supported by, among other international groups, Amnesty International, secured the quashing of Osgur’s conviction and sentence, His release and that of his other co-accused followed.
+An International campaign supported by, among other international groups, Amnesty International and the Irish Council for Civil Liberties, secured the quashing of Osgur’s conviction and sentence.
+His release and that of his other co-accused followed.

-Margaret Thatcher’s decision to brand hitherto recognised ‘political status ‘ prisoners as ‘criminals’ escalated the response in the jails of Long Kesh/ The Maze (H- Blocks and Armagh Prisons).
+Margaret Thatcher’s decision to brand hitherto recognised ‘political status ‘ prisoners as ‘criminals’, accompanied by harsh and brutal treatment of prisoners, escalated the response in the jails of Long Kesh/ The Maze (H- Blocks and Armagh Prisons).

 A National H-Block & Armagh Committee was formed and tasked with leading an international campaign in the prisoner’s support.